stepanataccolade/docsv2/sources/pipelines/resources.md

 source:
   count: 1
 ```
 `count` is an integer that represents the number of copies to run.
-By default it
-is 1

 <br>
 <a name="version"></a>